pockerman/qubit-notes/software_engineering/2025-12-30-state-machine-replication.md

 In this qubit-note we will discuss <a href="https://en.wikipedia.org/wiki/State_machine_replication">state machine replication</a>.
 This is a technique used to implement   a fault-tolerant service by replicating servers and coordinating client interactions with server replicas.
 However, it also provides a framework for understanding and designing replication management protocols [1].
 It is therefore, very relevant to the discussion of data replication.
+In fact, Raft replication algorithm is based on state machine replication [2].

+State machine replication works uner a simple principle; if two identical, deterministic processes begin in the same state and receive the same inputs in the same order, they will produce the same output and reach the same state [4].

-In fact, Raft replication algorithm is based on state machine replication [2] All in all, for our purposes we can view state machine replication as another replication strategy (see <a href="2025-04-22-data-replication.md">qubit-note: Distributed Systems Series | Data Replication Part 1</a>).
+All in all, for our purposes we can view state machine replication as another replication strategy (see <a href="2025-04-22-data-replication.md">qubit-note: Distributed Systems Series | Data Replication Part 1</a>).

+**keywords** System-design, Software-architecture, Data-replication, Distributed-system, State-machine-replication

 ## State machine replication